gtodesco/products-landing-page/README.md

 - Javascript
 - Node

-The use of the <h *> tags is an example of the application of semantics in HTML, highlighting more important texts.
+The use of the <h(x)> tags is an example of the application of semantics in HTML, highlighting more important texts.
 In addition, I structured the code with the tags <header>, <nav>, <section>, <article>, <picture>, <footer>.

 The styles, with media queries were separated by page and they also have a global style.